-Partly because my eczema has gotten better through my diet.
+Partly because my eczema has gotten better through my nutrition.
 I’ve switched over to the vegan diet after my progress stalled.

 But I stress less about it because I can’t control 100% of my eczema.
-I stress about what I can control which is diet, skin maintenance and just being mindful and present (which takes a lot of practice).
+I stress about what I can control which is my nutrition, skin maintenance, and just being mindful and present (which takes a lot of practice).